Plasture acid salicilic

 Compeed Bataturi · Scholl Callus

-Calluses are skin thickenings from repeated pressure/friction — feet, hands.
-Callus (diffuse) or clavus (focal, painful central core).
+Calluses and corns are skin thickenings caused by repeated pressure/friction — feet, hands.
+Callus (diffuse) or clavus (localized, with a painful central core).
 Usually caused by footwear.

 OTC — no prescription